Skip to content

 • A user has an id, email, username and name field.
 The id, email and username fields are required and unique.
 This means that they are all mandatory and must be unique for each user; no two users can share the same email address, for example.

 • A user can also have an image and a password.
-Note that the image and password fields are optional.
+Article that the image and password fields are optional.
 We can tell this because they are defined with a ? at the end of the type declaration.

 model User {